NA-MIC/ProjectWeek/PW28_2018_GranCanaria/Projects/SegmentEditor/README.md

 * Insula segmentation in MRI with Filippo Cicali and Nikos Makris
   * Possible solution: Use Grow from seeds iteratively, then use scissors and masked paint to cut
   * Consider speeding up segmentation by using a stylus instead of a mouse, and explore faster ways of slice navigation (3D mouse, webcam tracking, etc?)
+* Brachytherapy needle segmentation in MRI for training deep learning models
+  * Possible solution: Add "tube" mode from Markups to Models extension to Segment Editor, as an option to surface cut or a new effect in a new extension
+  * Deep learning training support: need cohort segmentation slicelet that allows configuring segment editor before segmenting first patient for simpler, less distracting user interface for easier usage and smoother and more reliable segmentation workflow
 * Minor help to multiple projects involving segmentation

 # Illustrations